rwrbennett/Sudoku-Solver/README.md

 # Sudoku-Solver
 A simple sudoku solver

-A command line sudoku solver written in C.

-Modified to compile the solver engine as a dll and added a C# UI.
+A simple sudoku solver consisting of a C# UI and a C dll containing the logic to solve the sudoku puzzles.